 In April 2022 and December 2022, we announced a reduction in workforce by approximately 35% and 18%, respectively, as part of a strategic plan designed to streamline our operating structure.
 We may not realize, in full or in part, the anticipated benefits, savings and improvements in our cost structure from our restructuring efforts due to unforeseen difficulties, delays or unexpected costs.
 If we are unable to realize the expected operational efficiencies and cost savings from the restructuring, our operating results and financial condition would be adversely affected.
 We also cannot guarantee that we will not have to undertake additional workforce reductions or restructuring activities in the future.
 Furthermore, our strategic restructuring plan and the Acquisition may be disruptive to our operations.
-For example, our workforce reductions, or increase difficulties in our day-to-day operations.
+For example, our workforce reductions and integration of AavantiBio's business and operations into ours could yield unanticipated consequences, such as attrition beyond planned staff reductions, or increase difficulties in our day-to-day operations.
 Our workforce reductions and the Acquisition could also harm our ability to attract and retain qualified management, scientific, clinical, manufacturing and sales and marketing personnel who are critical to our business.
 Any failure to attract or retain qualified personnel could prevent us from successfully developing and commercializing our Candidates in the future.